-- Map out your primary route and a backup route in case roads are blocked or impassable.
-Make sure you have a map of the area available in case GPS satellite transmissions are down or your devices run out of power.
+- Map out your primary routes and backup routes to your evacuation destinations in case roads are blocked or impassable.
+Try to have a physical map of the area available in case GPS satellite transmissions are down or your devices run out of power.

 - Listen to the National Oceanic and Atmospheric Administration (NOAA) Weather Radio or local radio or TV stations for evacuation instructions.
 If advised to evacuate, do so immediately.

 - Clothing and bedding (sleeping bags, pillows)

-- Special items for infants or elderly or disabled family members
+- Special equipment for infants or elderly or disabled family members

 - Pet food and other items for pets (litter boxes, leashes)